 \subsection{Solvability}

-In the case of simultaneous tasks of all fingertips, solvability is defined as the ability of all combination of fingers to perform their relative tasks, and it is a condition that needs to be checked in order to be able to do the dimensional synthesis.
-It consists of checking what is the maximum number of positions that do not overconstrain each root-to-end-effector(s) subgraph, and ensuring that each subgraph is less constrained than the overall graph.
+In the case of simultaneous tasks of all fingertips, solvability is defined as the ability of all combinations of fingers to perform their related tasks, and it is a condition that needs to be checked to be able to do the dimensional synthesis.
+It consists of checking the maximum number of positions that do not overconstrain each root-to-end-effector(s) subgraph, and ensuring that each subgraph is less constrained than the overall graph.
 In this calculation, the subgraphs obtained by moving the root to each end-effector need to be included to account for relative motion between fingertips.